reshamas/reshamas.github.io/consulting/index.md

 I am involved in many projects and receive a lot of inquiries.
 As an independent consultant, I have to prioritize paid consulting.
 I will respond to emails in this order of priority:

-1. CONSULTING:  I am an independent consultant; email me for my hourly fees.
+1.  **CONSULTING**:  I am an independent consultant; email me for my hourly fees.

-2. PROFESSIONAL DEVELOPMENT:  Business and educational development activities which move me forward professionally
+2.  **PROFESSIONAL DEVELOPMENT**:  Business and educational development activities which move me forward professionally.

-3. VOLUNTEER work:  NYC URGs and Allies in Data Science, PyLadies.
+3.  **VOLUNTEER**:  NYC URGs and Allies in Data Science, PyLadies.
 You can support me on Patreon.

-4. MEETING REQUESTS:  Coffee / Mentoring requests: available in exchange for support on Patreon.
+4.  **MEETING REQUESTS** (Coffee / Mentoring):  Available in exchange for support on Patreon.

-5. Other miscellaneous requests
+5.  **OTHER**:  Other miscellaneous requests

 ### Terms
 - there is a fee for initial consultation, $100/hr, 1 hour minimum fee